terraform-aws-modules/terraform-aws-eks/examples/secrets_encryption/README.md

 # Managed groups example

-This is EKS using secrets encryption feature.
+This is EKS using [secrets encryption](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) feature.

+See [the official blog](https://aws.amazon.com/blogs/containers/using-eks-encryption-provider-support-for-defense-in-depth/) for more details.

 ## Usage